 If you print your prints at home, you will have to calculate the costs of the printing material.

-I do not calculate the supplies to create the original art or the time invested in creating the original art when I am determining the prices for my prints.
+I do not calculate the supplies to create the original art or the time invested in creating the original art when I determine the prices for my prints.
 Those costs are already included in my original artwork prices.

 Add Other Costs